chaunceygardiner/weewx-loopdata/docs/how-it-works.md

 ## Atomic writes

 The json file is written as a temp file in the same directory and then renamed over the target, so a reader can never see a partial file.
+The temp file exists only for the duration of a write; when the thread stops it removes the name it was using, so a stop leaves nothing behind.
 If rsync is enabled, the upload happens after the write, with time bounds that keep a dead remote from stalling the processor thread and a staleness check (`skip_if_older_than`) that drops old packets rather than shipping them